Seven days had passed since your escape from the terminal chamber.

 As the energy stabilized, coursing through her in more controlled pulses, Alexis's eyes gradually returned to normal.
 She swayed slightly, and you stepped forward to steady her with your free arm.

 "It's done," she whispered, her voice layered with harmonics that hadn't been present before.
 "The Mastron Shard has accepted me as its temporary guardian."
 She looked down at your joined hands, then back to your face with an expression of wonder.
-"And it has shown me who you truly are, though you don't yet know yourself."
+"It has shown me who you truly are, though you don't yet know yourself."

-Before you could ask what she meant, a slow, deliberate sound echoed through the chamber--hands clapping in mocking applause.
+Before you could ask what she meant, a slow, deliberate sound echoed through the chamber, hands clapping in mocking applause.

 From the shadows stepped a figure draped in robes of midnight blue, face concealed by a hood adorned with silver sigils.
-Only the lower portion of the face was visible... pale skin stretched over sharp features, lips curved in a cold smile.
+Only the lower portion of the face was visible–pale skin stretched over sharp features, lips curved in a cold smile.

 "Well done," said the figure, voice silken with malice.
-"I knew if I waited patiently enough, someone would do the difficult part for me."

 The figure bowed with exaggerated courtesy.
 "I am Malachar, faithful servant of the rightful ruler of all zones."
 The hood tilted, regarding you both with hidden eyes.
 "And I must thank you for recovering the Mastron Shard.
 My master will be most pleased when I bring it to him, along with the two of you."